 Our other partners include Community Development Councils.
 National Library Board, National Youth Council National Arts Council and Malay Heritage Foundation.

-At the regional level, we work with various partners in countries which include Brunei, Cambodia, China Indonesia, Malaysia Philippines and South Africa.
+At the regional level, we work with various partners in countries which include Brunei, Cambodia, Indonesia, Malaysia Philippines and South Africa.

 Majlis Pusat was established on 12 April 1969 by Singapore’s Malay-Muslim leaders who saw the need to forge unity within the community, especially in the midst of uncertain times following the separation of Singapore from Malaysia.